JuliaDynamics/ConcurrentSim.jl/docs/src/guides/environments.md

 Note

 !!! note
     Although the simulation time is technically unitless, you can pretend that it is, for example, in milliseconds and use it like a timestamp returned by `Base.Dates.datetime2epochm` to calculate a date or the day of the week.
 The `Simulation` constructor and the `run` function accept as argument a `Base.Dates.DateTime` and the `timeout` constructor a `Base.Dates.Delay`.
-Together with the convenience function `nowDateTime` a simulation can transparantly schedule its events in seconds, minutes, hours, days, ...
+Together with the convenience function `nowDateTime` a simulation can transparently schedule its events in seconds, minutes, hours, days, ...

 The function `active_process` is comparable to `Base.Libc.getpid` and returns the current active `Process`.
 If no process is active, a `NullException` is thrown.
 A process is active when its process function is being executed.
 It becomes inactive (or suspended) when it yields an event.